Constraining four-heavy-quark operators with top-quark, Higgs, and electroweak precision data: Introduction

 The chiral nature of the four-fermion contact interactions in the SMEFT demands particular care in loop computations, because the Dirac algebra necessarily involves $\gamma_5$.
 Since $\gamma_5$ is intrinsically four-dimensional, one must define a consistent continuation to $d=4-2\epsilon$ dimensions.
 In this work, we adopt two distinct continuation schemes: the \emph{na\"ive dimensional regularisation} (NDR) scheme~\cite{CHANOWITZ1979225} and the \emph{Breitenlohner–Maison–’t Hooft–Veltman} (BMHV) scheme~\cite{THOOFT1972189,Breitenlohner:1977hr}.

-Provided that each scheme is implemented self-consistently, any differences in EFT matrix elements can be traced either to the scheme-dependent definition of the WCs~\cite{DiNoi:2023ygk} or to finite terms specific to the chosen renormalisation prescription~\cite{DiNoi:2025uan}.
+Provided that each scheme is implemented consistently, any differences in EFT matrix elements can be traced either to the scheme-dependent definition of the WCs~\cite{DiNoi:2023ygk} or to finite terms specific to the chosen renormalisation prescription~\cite{DiNoi:2025uan}.
 This is due to the fact that NDR and BMHV predictions can be different in loop computations.
 We demonstrate this explicitly for the two-loop process of single-Higgs production and decay mediated by four-heavy-quark operators: in a dedicated fit, the bounds extracted for the WCs differ between the NDR and BMHV schemes.
-The scheme dependence has been studied also in the context of di-Higgs production at the LHC~\cite{Heinrich:2023rsd} and flavour physics~\cite{Buras:1991jm,Buras:1992tc,Ciuchini:1993ks,Adel:1993ah,Ciuchini:1993fk}.
+Such scheme dependence has been studied also in the context of di-Higgs production at the LHC~\cite{Heinrich:2023rsd}, flavour physics~\cite{Buras:1991jm,Buras:1992tc,Ciuchini:1993ks,Adel:1993ah,Ciuchini:1993fk}.
+It is worth noting that the choice of the $\gamma_{5}$ continuation scheme is not the only source of scheme dependence in loop computations~\cite{Corbett:2021cil,Martin:2023fad,Biekotter:2023xle}.

 The paper is organised as follows: in~\cref{sec:intro_smeft}, we state our flavour assumptions, introduce the SMEFT operators relevant to this study, and outline the computational setup. \Cref{sec:aspect_of_processes} presents our predictions for the processes under consideration and summarises the analytic expressions for the four–top-quark operators that modify the $ggH$ and $\gamma\gamma H$ couplings in both the NDR and BMHV \(\gamma_{5}\) schemes.
 The scheme dependence of the resulting bounds on the WCs is examined in~\cref{sec:interpretation}.
 Our fitting method and core results are detailed in~\cref{sec:fit}.
 Finally,~\cref{sec:conclusions} summarises our findings.